SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

 ## 2. Core Components & High-Level Architecture

-The `react-cli-mcp` system will consist of the following main components:
+The `mcp-ui-bridge` system will consist of the following main components:

-- **React App Parser (`DomParser`)**:
+- **Web App Parser (`DomParser`)**:
-  - Responsible for analyzing the structure and interactive elements of the target React application using Playwright.
+  - Responsible for analyzing the structure and interactive elements of the target web application using Playwright.
   - Identifies elements marked with various `data-mcp-*` attributes.
   - Extracts relevant information (type, current state, labels, associated actions, displayed text/data).
 - **CLI Generation & Interaction Module / MCP Agent Core (`main.ts`, `PlaywrightController`)**:
-  - This module is the heart of `react-cli-mcp`.
-It dynamically understands the current state of the React application via the `DomParser`.
+  - This module is the heart of `mcp-ui-bridge`.
+It dynamically understands the current state of the web application via the `DomParser`.
   - Provides a command-line interface for interacting with the application.
   - Manages the state of the interaction, including the current "view" or context.
-  - Executes actions on the React app using `PlaywrightController`, based on commands.
+  - Executes actions on the web app using `PlaywrightController`, based on commands.
 - **MCP Integration Layer (Future)**:
   - Will expose a stable set of generic MCP tools (e.g., `get_current_screen_actions`, `get_current_screen_data`, `send_command`).
   - Will format messages according to MCP.
 - **Server/Runtime Environment**:
-  - Hosts the `react-cli-mcp` tool.
+  - Hosts the `mcp-ui-bridge` tool.
-  - Runs a headless or headed browser (Playwright) to interact with the React application.
+  - Runs a headless or headed browser (Playwright) to interact with the web application.

 ### 2.1.
 Data Attributes for MCP Interaction